January 2009 Fiji floods: Meteorological synopsis

 During January 2009, Fiji was impacted by a series of consecutive weather events, that caused severe flooding in various parts of the island nation.
 These events included: an active monsoonal trough, an enhanced South Pacific Convergence Zone, Tropical Depression's 04F and 05F as well as Tropical Cyclone Hettie.
 These weather features combined caused strong winds, considerable rainfall, as well as, severe flooding across the island nation throughout the month.

 During January 6, the SPCZ combined with a vigorous monsoon trough moved over Fiji, where it produced intense and persistent rain as well as strong winds over the islands.
 Tropical Depression 04F subsequently brushed past the island nation between January 6 - 9, after it had been first noted to the west of Vanuatu during January 5.
-As the monsoon trough moved northwards during January 11, there was a brief respite from the weather over the most of the islands, however, the weather deteriorated as the trough drifted southwards during January 13.
+As the monsoon trough moved northwards during January 11, there was a brief respite from the weather over most of the islands, however, the weather deteriorated as the trough drifted southwards during January 13.
 The SPCZ and the trough subsequently drifted northwards and hovered over northern Fiji during January 15, as a ridge of high pressure moved in from the south.